T

 Insider tips

-• Take advantage of the local markets for fresh produce and souvenirs.
+• Take advantage of the local markets for fresh produce and authentic snacks.

 • Consider purchasing a Split Card for discounts on attractions and public transport.